Global Stocks Weaken as China's Growth Slows

 The world's second-largest economy grew 6.6% in 2018, the slowest annual pace China has recorded since 1990, official data showed Monday.
 The economic downturn, which has been sharper than Beijing expected, deepened in the last months of 2018, with fourth-quarter growth rising 6.4% from a year earlier.

-The Chinese figures come amid a bruising trade fight with the U.S. and, coupled with lackluster numbers for the American and European economies, paint a picture of a slowing global economy.
+The Chinese figures come amid a bruising trade fight with the U.S. and, coupled with lackluster numbers for America and Europe, paint a picture of a slowing global economy.

 "The global economy and global trade are clearly slowing and that is dampening sentiment," said Richard McGuire, head of rates strategy at Rabobank.